Research

 The clinical research carried out by our group in the field of primary care aims to generate new knowledge that helps in the diagnosis, treatment and prevention of diseases in humans.

-The objective of this line is to develop and promote nursing actions for the promotion and coordination of multidisciplinary and translational research in care, fostering the link between practice and research, and enabling the implementation of safe and high-quality care that improves patient health.
-This line is part of the Spanish Center for Evidence-Based Health Care (CECBE), which is part of the Joanna Briggs International Collaboration of the research unit Investén-isciii of the Carlos III Health Institute.
+The objective of this line is to develop and promote nursing actions aimed at fostering and coordinating multidisciplinary and translational research in care, strengthening the link between practice and research, and enabling the implementation of safe and high-quality care that improves patient health.
+This line is part of the Spanish Center for Evidence‑Based Health Care (CECBE), which belongs to the International Joanna Briggs Collaboration of the Investén‑ISCIII research unit of the Carlos III Health Institute.

 7. Childhood and environment.